 Join the Center for Urban Research and Education (CURE) on Thursday, October 7, 2021, for a seminar with Dr. Andrew Zitcer, Associate Professor at Drexel University.
 Dr. Zitcer will present, “Practicing Cooperation: Mutual Aid Beyond Capitalism.”

-This free event will take place on October 7 from 12:30 p.m. – 1: 45 p.m. in the Armitage Hall Faculty Lounge.
-Registration will be required and information is forthcoming.
+This free event will take place on October 7 from 12:30 p.m. – 1: 45 p.m. in the Campus Center’s Executive Meeting Room.
+[Note this a room change.]
+Registration is required.
 This event is open to the public.
 Masks are required.
 Lunch will be served.

 See below for an abstract of the talk and Dr. Zitcer’s bio: